Humberto Suazo: Colo-Colo

 Suazo began his career with Colo-Colo just in time for the Copa Libertadores 2006.
-Even though Colo-Colo exited the tournament early, Suazo showed his ability by scoring a hat-trick against Chivas de Guadalajara.
+Even though Colo-Colo exited the tournament early, Suazo showed his ability by scoring a hat-trick against Chivas.

 In the 2006 Apertura tournament in Chile, Suazo led all scorers with 14 goals in 33 games on the way to capturing Colo-Colo's 24th national championship.

 Colo-Colo, with the help of Suazo's tournament-leading 10 goals in 12 games, reached the finals of Copa Sudamericana 2006.
 On the way to the finals, he netted a hat-trick against Gimnasia LP.
 Suazo dazzled fans and scouts alike throughout the tournament, which raised questions about him staying with the team in 2007.
-Teams such as Santos Laguna of Mexico and Calcio Catania of Italy were both rumored to be interested in the player.
+Teams such as Santos Laguna of Mexico and Catania of Italy were both rumored to be interested in the player.
 However, Colo-Colo put those rumors to rest when they bought the rest of Suazo's ownership from his former club, Audax, on 15 December 2006, for one million US dollars.
 Ten percent of that fee ($100,000) went to Suazo's pocket.
 The move also assured his services to the club until June 2007.